Netiwit Chotiphatphaisal: RDN50

 On 10 February 2018, Netiwit joined as an observer in an anti-junta protest "Stop power Stop late election time up NCPO. start Democracy" in Mac Donald near Democracy Monument.
 The next week he was accused of violating the 2015 Public Assembly Act and disturbing peace in the country.
-The case has still not been ruled on by the court.
+The case later was dismissed by the court.

 ARMY57

 On 24 March 2018, Metiwit joined as an activity of Thammasart University and Royal Thai Army.
 He was one of 57 people accused by police of violating the 2015 Public Assembly Act and disturbing peace in the country.
 The case has still not been ruled on by the court.
+The case later was dismissed by the court.

 UN 62

 On 22 May 2018, Netiwit joined as a protester calling the Junta to give the general election to the Thai people and resign from the government.
 That day, protesters went to protest in front of the United Nations headquarter in Bangkok.
 Netiwit did not go there.
 However, the following week he was accused by police of violating the 2015 Public Assembly Act and disturbing peace in the country.
 The case has still not been ruled on by the court.

 In May 2018, the Humboldt University student council made a public statement on the official website calling on university leaders and student representatives in Germany to stand with him and asking the Thai government to drop all charges against him and others immediately.

+The case later was dismissed by the court.